 1 of 2 charged in stadium banner protest pleads guilty

-MINNEAPOLIS (AP) — One of two people charged with misdemeanors for unfurling a banner from the rafters of U.S. Bank Stadium during a Minnesota Vikings game to protest the Dakota Access pipeline has pleaded guilty and has been placed on probation.
+MINNEAPOLIS (AP) — One of two people charged with misdemeanors for unfurling a banner protesting the Dakota Access pipeline from the rafters of U.S. Bank Stadium during a Minnesota Vikings game has pleaded guilty to a lesser charge.

-The other man who climbed to the rafters to unleash the banner, 28-year-old Sen Holiday, is currently on trial after pleading not guilty to the same misdemeanors.
+The other person who climbed to the rafters to unleash the banner, 28-year-old Sen Holiday, is currently on trial after she pleaded not guilty to the same misdemeanors.